 must be submitted without mounts or on lightweight mounts not to exceed 8" x 12".

-DIGITAL: 1024 pixels on the longest side, file-size less than 500KB, sRGB color
+DIGITAL: 1920 pixels maximum on the longest side, file-size 750KB maximum

 Description of Contest Categories

 The following subject category definitions are presented as a

 guide to persons entering the monthly contests so that all entries may be judged

 fairly and equally.
 To some extent, their interpretation is subjective and all